Frequently Asked Questions (FAQ)

 You return to the extract request page via the data cart, where you can review the availability matrix for

 selections and easily drop variables by unchecking them.
 If you selected a variable that has both general and detailed versions, it appears as two variables on this screen.
-You can unselect any versions that you do not want.

 A separate link lets you choose the preferred data structure for your extract: